EstenGrove/RegEx-Snippets/README.md

 - [XYZ] — Character Set: Matches any single character from the character within the brackets.
 You can also do a range such as [A-Z]
 - [XYZ]+ — Matches one or more of any of the characters in the set.
 - [^a-z] — Inside a character set, the ^ is used for negation.
 In this example, match anything that is NOT an uppercase letter.

-#### Flags

-- There are five optional flags.
-They can be used separately or together and are placed after the closing slash.
-Example: /[A-Z]/g I’ll only be introducing 2 here.
-- g — Global search
-- i — case insensitive search

 #### Groups